TODD TANNEHILL, MUD & MORE LLC

 As an industry, it is important to not solely rest the geothermal value proposition on the support of the government.
 We have a very good mousetrap and the costs are coming down every year.
 This is a feel good, safe, and competitive product that the consumer can easily embrace.
 The phones are ringing and based on my vantage point, we at Mud & More are ready to help customers.

 Mike Price is the senior editor of Water Well Journal.
-In addition to his WWJresponsibilities, Price produces NGWA’s newsletter and contributes to the Association’s quarterly scientific publication.
+In addition to his WWJ responsibilities, Price contributes to the Association’s scientific publications.
 He can be reached at firstname.lastname@example.org.